VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 | 11.
 Coordinate With Concurrent Efforts to Digitize Land Records                         |                   |             |                        | X                   |
 | 12.
 Make Proposed Assessment Districts Consistent and Compatible with Existing Administrative Boundaries                         |                   |             | X                        |                    |

-# Recommendation 1: Update Parcel Definition in VT Statute
+# Recommendation 1: Update Parcel Definition in Vermont Statute
 ## 1.1 Summary
 - Change the current parcel definition from solely a "contiguous" parcel definition to one that also requires tracking of separate and sellable pieces of real estate
 - This definition will replace the undefined practice of mapping and tracking "inactive" parcels and instead require towns to map and track all separate parcels individually, regardless of common ownership